País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Case Study – Co-op Okinawa

 In 2024, Co-op Okinawa established a coffee cooperative in Xansai, Attapeu, to support 614 local farmers, under the leadership of Osamu Ishihara.
-Previously, farmers sold coffee beans individually at low prices due to a lack of market transparency.
+Previously, farmers sold coffee beans individually at low prices because they lacked access to market information.

 The cooperative now enables stronger price negotiation, knowledge sharing, and higher trade volumes through collective harvesting.

-Looking ahead, there are plans to develop a roasting plant, which could double the trade value of their coffee.
-The cooperative has already increased farmers' profitability and market reach while fostering independence, collaboration, and skills development.
+Looking ahead, they plan to develop a roasting plant, which could double the trade value of their coffee.
+The cooperative has already increased farmers’ profitability and market reach while fostering independence, collaboration, and skills development.

 This initiative supports sustainable agricultural practices and strengthens the farming community in Attapeu.